NREL/HPC/docs/Documentation/Development/Languages/Julia/julia_install.md

 ### Pre-requites

 A working version of Spack.
-For detailed instructions on getting spack setup see the github repository.
+For detailed instructions on getting spack setup see the GitHub repository.
 Briefly, this can be done with the following

 ```bash
 git clone https://github.com/spack/spack.git